shubham12346/shubham12346/README.md

 🚀 **Frontend Developer | React Enthusiast | Tech Explorer**

 Welcome to my GitHub!
-I'm a passionate **React Developer** with almost **2+ years** of experience, specializing in building **scalable, performant, and visually appealing web applications**.
+I'm a passionate **React Developer** with nearly **3 years** of experience, specializing in building **scalable, performant, and visually appealing web applications**.
 Currently based in Pune, I'm on a journey to **master frontend engineering and explore system design**.

 ## 🔥 Tech Stack & Tools